CD3/preview/README.md

 ## What it does

 `preview` uses `entr` to trigger commands when a file is updated.
-A `Makefile` is used to trigger the commands, so it is completely customizable.
-All that is needed for preview to work is a `Makefile` that contains 3 targets (it may define more that 3, but these are the three that will be used).
+A `Makefile` is used to execute the commands, so it is completely customizable.
+All that is needed for preview to work is a `Makefile` that contains 5 targets (it may define more that 5, but these are the five that will be used).

 - setup : `make setup` is ran before the view process is started.
 - start : `make start` is ran to start a process for viewing the preview (i.e. a PDF viewer or browser).